 Today’s interconnected world generates the need to be able to communicate in more than one language.
 As networks of international cooperation and exchange grow in complexity, particularly among governments and businesses, those who possess foreign language competence become increasingly valuable.
 Moreover, it has been shown that learning a second language can improve one’s overall writing and speaking ability.

-The Department of Modern Languages offers major programs in French and Spanish, with courses in German, Arabic, and Latin.
+The Department of Modern Languages offers major programs in French and Spanish, and courses in German.
 Study Abroad and the experience of living in another culture are an integral part of majoring in languages at North Dakota State University.
-Through the Tri-College University consortium, NDSU students may also study Chinese, Japanese, Norwegian, and classics for full credit.
+Through the Tri-College University consortium , NDSU students may also study Chinese, Japanese, Norwegian, and classics for full credit.

 Students must adhere to the placement requirements when enrolling in a language course for the first time at NDSU.
 If, after appropriate placement, the student’s instructor recommends that because of exceptional circumstances the student should be placed at a lower level, full credit at the new level may be granted.

 Credit for Advanced Language Placement

 A student placed at an advanced level may receive NDSU credit for those courses waived, upon fulfillment of the following conditions:

 - The student has completed no previous college-level credit in that language;